-Additionally, the bill establishes that any violation of this new requirement allows the aggrieved public utility to pursue a civil action for damages, which includes compensation for lost income due to the infringement, as well as the recovery of reasonable attorney fees and expenses incurred during the legal process.
+Additionally, the bill establishes that any violation of this requirement allows the aggrieved public utility to pursue a civil action for damages, which includes lost income due to the infringement, as well as the recovery of reasonable attorney fees and expenses incurred in the legal process.
 The effective date for this legislation is set for July 1, 2025.

 Statutes affected: Introduced: 37-2-205